-FINANCEThe Finance Department provides payroll, accounts payable and accounts receivable services.
+FINANCE The Finance Department provides payroll, accounts payable and accounts receivable services.
 These services are provided with accuracy and timeliness.
 Another important factor of this program is customer service.
 Not only is this service provided to the public, but it is provided to internal departments as well.

-Fiscally and In an effort to keep the City fiscally and legally sound, the City must adhere to federal laws and regulations as well as to requirements imposed at the state level.
-As stewards of the public trust, the Finance Department continues to receive education and training in the areas required by those entities.
-The Financial Services program strives to maintain a high level of internal customer service as well as external customer service.
+Fiscally and In an effort to keep the City fiscally and legally sound, the City must adhere to federal laws and regulations as well as to requirements Legally imposed at the state level.
+As stewards of the public trust, the Finance Department continues to receive education and training in the areas Sound customer service.
 It is imperative that payroll and accounts payable keep up with tax laws and regulations that apply.